-- (1) supervise all House employees; - (2) have custody of all records and documents of the House; - (3) supervise the handling of legislation in the House, the House journal, and other House publications; deliver to the Secretary of State at the close of each session the House journal, bill and resolution records, and all original House bills and joint resolutions; collect minutes and exhibits from all House committees and subcommittees and arrange to have them printed on archival paper and copied in an electronic format within a reasonable time after each meeting.
-An electronic copy will be provided to the Legislative Services Division and the State Law Library of Montana.
-The archival paper copy will be delivered to the Montana Historical Society.
+(1) supervise all House employees;

+(2) have custody of all records and documents of the House;

+(3) supervise the handling of legislation in the House, the House journal, and other House publications; deliver to the Secretary of State at the close of each session the House journal, bill and resolution records, and all original House bills and joint resolutions; collect audio recording logs and exhibits from all House committees and subcommittees and provide them in an electronic format within a reasonable time after each meeting.
+An electronic copy will be provided to the Legislative Services Division.